awesome-workshop/docker-singularity-hats/_episodes/04-removal.md

 > What is helpful is to have Docker detect and remove unwanted images and containers for you.
 > This can be done with `prune`, which depending on the context will remove different things.
 > - [`docker container prune`](https://docs.docker.com/engine/reference/commandline/container_prune/) removes all stopped containers, which is helpful to clean up forgotten stopped containers.
 > - [`docker image prune`](https://docs.docker.com/engine/reference/commandline/image_prune/) removes all unused or dangling images (images that do not have a tag).
 This is helpful for cleaning up after builds.
 It is similar to the more explicit command `docker rmi $(docker images -f "dangling=true" -q)`.
+Another useful command is `docker image prune -a --filter "until=24h"`, which will remove all images older than 24 hours.
 > - [`docker system prune`](https://docs.docker.com/engine/reference/commandline/system_prune/) removes all stopped containers, dangling images, and dangling build caches.
 This is very helpful for cleaning up everything all at once.
 {: .callout}